Difference of Gaussians: Approximation

+Meanwhile, the right-hand side is precisely the Laplacian of the Gaussian function.
+Note that the Laplacian of the Gaussian can be used as a filter to produce a Gaussian blur of the Laplacian of the image because $I * \Delta\Phi_t = \Delta{I} * \Phi_t$ by standard properties of convolution.
+The relationship between the difference of Gaussians operator and the Laplacian of the Gaussian operator is explained further in Appendix A in Lindeberg (2015).

 Details and applications

 As a feature enhancement algorithm, the difference of Gaussians can be utilized to increase the visibility of edges and other detail present in a digital image.
 A wide variety of alternative edge sharpening filters operate by enhancing high frequency detail, but because random noise also has a high spatial frequency, many of these sharpening filters tend to enhance noise, which can be an undesirable artifact.
 The difference of Gaussians algorithm removes high frequency detail that often includes random noise, rendering this approach one of the most suitable for processing images with a high degree of noise.
 A major drawback to application of the algorithm is an inherent reduction in overall image contrast produced by the operation.

 When utilized for image enhancement, the difference of Gaussians algorithm is typically applied when the size ratio of kernel (2) to kernel (1) is 4:1 or 5:1.
-In the example images to the right, the sizes of the Gaussian kernels employed to smooth the sample image were 10 pixels and 5 pixels.
+In the example images, the sizes of the Gaussian kernels employed to smooth the sample image were 10 pixels and 5 pixels.

 The algorithm can also be used to obtain an approximation of the Laplacian of Gaussian when the ratio of size 2 to size 1 is roughly equal to 1.6.
 The Laplacian of Gaussian is useful for detecting edges that appear at various image scales or degrees of image focus.
 The exact values of sizes of the two kernels that are used to approximate the Laplacian of Gaussian will determine the scale of the difference image, which may appear blurry as a result.